10 Snacks for Ulcerative Colitis

 Hummus, for example, contains protein and certain minerals including calcium, iron, phosphorus, potassium, sodium, B-vitamins.
 It also contains certain antioxidants like vitamin E, selenium, zinc, copper, manganese, and magnesium.

 Hummus also has fiber making it a nutritious snack for the digestive system and has a smooth consistency that is well-tolerated for those with IBD.
-Some of our favorite gluten free crackers to pair with hummus include Simple Mills crackers, and Hu Crackers.
+Some of our favorite gluten free crackers to pair with hummus include Simple Mills crackers, Humble seed crackers and Hu Crackers.

 This is another great go-to snack if you need to prepare something quick.
-The typical serving size for peanut butter or almond butter is 2 tablespoons and 1 slice for whole-wheat toast.
+The typical serving size for peanut butter or almond butter is 2 tablespoons and per toast.

-Nutrients found in peanut butter is protein with roughly 8 grams per serving along with other nutrients including calcium, iron, fiber, antioxidants, vitamin B6, Magnesium, and healthy fats.
-Including 1 slice of whole-wheat toast can boost your protein intake and fiber content.
+Almond butter and peanut butter contain roughly 8 grams per serving along with other nutrients including calcium, iron, fiber, antioxidants, vitamin B6, Magnesium, and healthy fats.
+Including 1 slice of toast can boost your protein intake and fiber content.

-If you’re someone who feels better with dairy-free or lactose-free yogurt, then consider Kite Hill’s soy Greek yogurt for a boost of protein which has a whopping 17 grams of protein per serving (⅔ cup).
-Paring your yogurt with tolerable fruit like banana can include other anti-inflammatory nutrients like fiber, potassium, and antioxidants like vitamin C.
+Check out Kite Hill’s soy Greek yogurt for a boost of protein which has a whopping 17 grams of protein per serving (⅔ cup).
+Paring your non-yogurt with tolerable fruit like banana can include other anti-inflammatory nutrients like fiber, potassium, and antioxidants like vitamin C.

 This is a great option if you need a grab-and-go snack option.
 Orgain protein shakes are packed with nutrients including vitamins, minerals, protein, carbohydrates, and healthy fats.
 OWYN is another great nutritional shake that is plant-based and packed with nutrients.